Nueces Bay: A TMDL Project for Zinc

 Adopted TMDL

 The commission adopted this TMDL on November 1, 2006.
-It was approved by the EPA on December 15, 2006, and is part of the state's Water Quality Management Plan.
+It was approved by the EPA on December 15, 2006, at which time it became part of the state's Water Quality Management Plan.

 The WQMP provides projected effluent limits for use in planning and permitting activities under the Texas Pollutant Discharge Elimination System (TPDES).
 The TCEQ reviews all applications for new and amended permits for conformance with applicable portions of the WQMP, including adopted TMDLs.